bocuba/fake_minecraft/README.md

 # fake_minecraft

-This is a fake version of minecraft you only can walk
+This is a fake version of minecraft you only can walk.